bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```

     Provide the menemonics generated above from the web staking wallet, when asked for the BIP39 mnemonic.

+    CRITICAL: The nft user account is debited a small amount, everytime you start your node.
+This is to prevent certain DoS attack vectors.
+Please be aware of this and ensure your nft account is kept sufficiently funded.

     v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
 Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
 Please join and follow our Telegram and Discord groups to keep updated.